 Using Default Indentation

-Wait, there’s many other features, enhancement, and bug fixes included in this release.
+Wait, there are many other features, enhancement, and bug fixes included in this release.
 Here you can get the detail!